dongzgh/dongzgh.github.io/journal.md

 * Placed order of Rubbermaid shed and Keler deck boxes
 * Gave Jingjing some guidance about TOFEL studies
+* Talked with Zhao Liang about Jingjing's studies
+* Searched TV stands and shelfs

 * [L3D-LMS](#l3d-lms)
 	* Studied enterpreneurship course from udemy untill section 8